-Traction A, B, C
+■ Traction AA, A, B, C

-The traction grades, from highest to lowest, are A, B and C, and they represent a tire's ability to stop on wet pavement as measured under controlled conditions on specified government test surfaces of asphalt and concrete.
-A tire marked C may have poor traction performance.
+The traction grades, from highest to lowest, are AA, A, B and C. Those grades represent the tire's ability to stop on wet pavement as measured under controlled conditions on specified government test surfaces of asphalt and concrete.
+A tire marked C may have poor traction performance